-The document developed by a principal, in accordance with G.L. c.76, §21, that includes a list of education services available to students who are expelled or suspended from school for more than ten (10) consecutive days.
+The document developed by a educational service plan staff member, in accordance with G.L. c.76, §21, that includes a list of education services available to students who are expelled or suspended from school for more than ten (10) consecutive days.